Lines Bros: Wooden toys

-The company kept producing toys made of wood such as dolls' houses, toy forts, a Noah's Ark with wooden animals as well as a small range of wooden soldiers.
+The company kept producing toys made of wood such as dolls' houses, toy forts, a Noah's Ark with wooden animals, and a small range of wooden soldiers.

 Railways

-Boxed Tri-ang railway set from 1961.
+A boxed Tri-ang railway set from 1961.

 Lines Bros had its own railway system, the Rovex system, marketed as Tri-ang Railways.

 In 1964, Meccano Ltd, which manufactured the Hornby Dublo range, collapsed.
 Lines Bros. purchased the company, and in 1965 the combined model railway was marketed as Tri-ang-Hornby although the vast majority of the system was all Tri-ang 2 rail.

 In 1966 a controlling interest was acquired in a smaller rival, G & R Wrenn.
-Wrenn were then sold all the redundant, 3 rail, Hornby Dublo tooling.
-When, in 1971, the Lines Bros. empire was broken up, Rovex - Tri-ang was purchased by Dunbee, Combex, Marx (DCM) but without the Tri-ang brand.
-Because of this DCM were forced to re-brand the model railway as Hornby Railways.
+Wrenn were sold all the redundant, 3 rail, Hornby Dublo tooling.
+In 1971, when the Lines Bros. empire was broken up, Rovex - Tri-ang was purchased by Dunbee, Combex, Marx (DCM) but without the Tri-ang brand.
+Because of this, DCM were forced to re-brand the model railway as Hornby Railways.

-1963 Tri-ang Railways catalogue - the year the red and yellow station buildings (see photo below) were replaced.
-In 1962 the R.60 Ticket Office had cost 8/3 (£7.81 at 2014 values).
+A 1963 Tri-ang Railways catalogue, the year the red and yellow station buildings were replaced.
+In 1962 the R.60 Ticket Office cost 8/3, £7.81 at 2014 values.